rnons/ted2srt/README.md

 yarn start
 ```

-Run `yarn build:dev` once, so that backend can start correctly.
+Run `yarn build` once, so that backend can start correctly.

 ### Backend